These poaching cases will make your blood boil.

 Brothers poach 8 trophy bull elk off private property

-If there’s anything worse than a poacher, it’s a trespasser.
-Montana Fish, Wildlife and Parks announced last November they had charged two brothers, James Stephen Page and William Thomas Page, with an astounding eight felonies.
+If there's anything worse than a poacher, it's a trespasser.
+Montana Fish, Wildlife and Parks announced in November 2017 they had charged two brothers, James Stephen Page and William Thomas Page, with an astounding eight felonies.

 According to authorities, the two brothers had been trespassing and poaching elk for a decade off a single ranch near Lewiston.
 If convicted, the brothers could receive a lifetime loss of hunting and fishing privileges.
 No doubt many Montana hunters will be happy to hear that.

 This one is likely frustrating for outdoorsmen and women and wildlife officials alike.
 The Minnesota Department of Natural Resources slapped Joshua Liebl in January of 2015 with various poaching charges after finding 28 sets of deer antlers, four sets of elk antlers, one set of mule deer antlers, and a piebald deer in his possession.

 Having been previously convicted of illegal activity that led to a loss of his Minnesota hunting license in 2013, officials probably thought they had an open and shut case.

 But in April of 2016, a judge was forced to throw out the case after a defense attorney for Liebl successfully argued that Liebl's fourth amendment rights (protection against unlawful search and seizure) were violated when investigators placed a tracking device on his truck without a proper warrant.